Our Staff

 Meet Mr. Chris—A Creative Heart with a Musical Touch!

-Mr. Chris brings a unique blend of talents to our team!
+Mr. Chris is one of the founding teachers at Soul Blossom and joined our team in October of 2024.
+He brings a unique blend of talents to our team!
 With a BA in Family Studies and a minor in music, he’s not only a skilled professional but also an artisan who sews beautiful, handmade children’s toys.
 He is designing and leading our music programs for the little ones in the Buttercup and Huckleberry Rooms.
 His experience working with children with special needs, and using music in a therapeutic setting, makes him a wonderful addition to our family.
 We’re so excited for him to share his creativity and warmth with all of our little ones!

 Originally from San Juan, Argentina, Eugenia completed her Bachelor’s Degree In Kinesiology and Physiology at the National University of Cordoba, Argentina.
 She went on to validate her Physical Therapy Degree and certification to work in the USA.
 Eugenia realized her passion for pediatrics while working at the Children’s Hospital in Cordoba.
 There she was trained to work in respiratory, neurology and orthopedic care.
 Her treatment approach is very hands-on, holistic, and she loves to help her patients and families achieve their goals.
 She has recently been certified as a bilingual interpreter and she is looking forward to helping the Latino community as well.